 Lawsuit on SBISD Elections

-What is the lawsuit seeking to achieve?
+What does the lawsuit seek to achieve?

 The Plaintiff seeks to force the District to change its at-large system of electing trustees to a single-member district system.

 What is the difference between an at-large system and a single-member district system of electing trustees?

 Under an at-large system, all eligible voters of the community vote for all trustees.
 An at-large system is similar to how Texans vote for candidates in the U.S. Senate where all voters elect both Senate positions.

 Under a single-member district system, the district is divided into geographic subunits (i.e., single-member districts).
 Only voters who reside within a single-member district may vote for the candidates running for election for that single-member district.
 A single-member district is similar to how Texans vote for candidates in the U.S. House of Representatives where voters only vote for the person running for their congressional district, not other congressional districts in Texas.

 How has the school district responded to the lawsuit?

 In August, the SBISD school board filed an Answer to Plaintiff’s Amended Complaint.
 The district will keep the community informed of developments regarding this lawsuit.